TorchlightSoftware/nuxt-bugs/README.md

 ## Actual

-Config doesn't work - is my config wrong?
+Config error intercepts don't work - is my config wrong?

-Plugins works, but the error being intercepted here is different from the final one that lands in `error.vue`
+Plugins error intercept works, but the error being intercepted here is different from the final one that lands in `error.vue`

 ## Expected